1. How long have you been a doula?

 I make 3 promises to each client: I will not let you suffer, I will always tell the truth, and nothing you can say or do in labor will disappoint me or hurt my feelings.

-The partner is the most important support person at a woman's birth, and my job is to help the partner be comfortably involved in the support process.
-I understand that a woman's memory of her partner's participation is extremely important.
+The partner is the most important support person at a pregnant person's birth, and my job is to help the partner be comfortably involved in the support process.
+I understand that a pregnant person's memory of her partner's participation is extremely important.

 5. A little something about your personal life